 - Furthermore, religion plays an important part in Kenyan society; therefore the children go to their respective places of worship, despite Macheo not having been established based on a specific religious background.

-Outreach Programs: extending & scaling our impact
+Our interventions: extending & scaling our impact

 - We work together closely with other trusted organisations and partners in which we complement each other’s activities and combine our resources to be more effective.